hdShang/arxiv-daily/docs/cs-CL/2025-06-10/papers/250609289v1-utboost-rigorous-evaluation-of-coding-agents-on-swe-bench.md

 ---
 layout: default
-title: UTBoost: Rigorous Evaluation of Coding Agents on SWE-Bench
+title: "UTBoost: Rigorous Evaluation of Coding Agents on SWE-Bench"
 ---

 # UTBoost: Rigorous Evaluation of Coding Agents on SWE-Bench